YouriSio/firefly/README.md

  - [ ] Optimize actual trajectory to reference trajectory
  - [ ] Implement actual trajectory checks through MSE and collision detection
  - [ ] Pass the actual trajectory and information back to the browser
+ - [ ] Fixe an issue where the drone increases in z-axis when going fast

 ## Installation
 No installation is required besides downloading the repository and the